In recent years, royal couples have put their own modern twist on their wedding ceremonies.

 Even though her wedding to Edoardo Mapelli Mozzi took place during the 2020 lockdown, the latest royal bride, Princess Beatrice, sent her bouquet to Westminster Abbey after the ceremony to carry on the tradition.

 It wouldn't be a wedding without pictures, but when the most famous family in the UK is involved, a royal photography session is definitely in order.

 The tradition started with Queen Victoria's son Edward and his bride Alexandra, as before then it had been all about hand-painted portraits.
-Luckily for everyone, we'll be able to see proper pictures of Eugenie, Jack and their loved ones pretty soon after the wedding.

 Founder of the Australian School of Etiquette, Zarife Hardy tells Now To Love that the reason white is the colour of choice for royal brides goes back quite a few years.